« Back to Textile and Apparel Studies major

 To plan a Field Experience or Internship, Textile and Apparel Studies majors should contact Dr. Barbara Frazier at or (269) 387-3719.

-The Textile and Apparel Studies major at WMU has partnerships with the Fashion Institute of Technology in New York and American Intercontinental University in London.
+The Textile and Apparel Studies major at WMU has partnerships with the Fashion Institute of Technology in New York and Regents University in London.
 Fashion Design majors must complete 18-24 credits at one of these schools as part of their WMU program.
 Attending one of these schools provides a unique perspective on the industry and the chance to make valuable industry connections.

 For information on planning your studies at Fashion Institute of Technology, please contact Dr. Barbara Frazier .